cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   elementary number theory.

 - Three applications based on the Chinese remainder theorem:
-  * Solving a system of linear modular congruencies using the solar system as an example.
+  * Solving a system of linear modular congruences using the solar system as an example.
   * Showing how you can calculate (add, subtract or multiply) with modular remainders (residues) instead of the (bigger) actual numbers.